 It seems the enemy has assaulted the Body of Christ and camped on the need to isolate, making us think we have to endure alone.
 But!
 The Body of Christ has risen and the flame of hope is burning.
 The Body of Christ is enduring together, finding creative platforms for gathering and connecting, expressing acts of kindness, generosity and love.
 We are not in isolation!
 We are #the Body of Christ and unswerving faith is being etched into our story in this time of hardship.

 So, friends, get ‘the Body of Christ’ on today.
-Have a listen to this song: ‘We Are The Body’ by Brook Hills Music.

 Best days to come